+(Mark one) X

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended December 31, 2024

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+> Commission File Number 000-09992

+KLA CORPORATION

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+04-2564110 (I.R.S.
+Employer Identification No.)

+(Zip Code)

-(Wark one) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the quarterly period ended Se eptember 30, 2024 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the transition period from to Commission File Number 000-09992 KLA CORPOR RATION (Exact name of registrant as speci Delaware 04-2564110 (State or other juriso incorporation or orga (I.R.S.
-Employer Identification No.) One Technology Drive, Milpit (Address of principal exe 95035 (Address of principal exe (408) 875-3000 (Zip Code) (Registrant's telephone number, in Se ecurities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.001 par value per share Trading Symbol(s) KLAC Name of each exchange The Nasdaq Stock The Nasdaq Global Market, LLC ndicate by check mark whether the registrant (1) has filed all re eriod that the registrant was required to file such reports), and . , uring the preceding 12 months (or for such ndicate by check mark whether the registrant has submitted eleding 12 months (or for such shorter period that the registrant v egulation S-T (§232.405 of this chapter) durin ndicate by check mark whether the registrant is a large accelerated filer," "accelerated filer," smaller reporting comp merging growth company.
-See the definitions Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company an emerging growth company, indicate by check mark if the pursuant to Section 13(a) of the Exchange Act. $\Box$ registrant has elected not to use the extend ed transition period for complying with any new or revised financial accounting standards In ndicate by check mark whether the registrant is a shell compare y (as defined in Rule 12b-2 of the Exchan ge Act).
-Yes □ No ⊠ A s of October 21, 2024, there were 133,759,778 shares of the r egistrant's Common Stock, \$0.001 par val ue per share, outstanding.
+One Technology Drive, Milpitas, California (Address of principal executive offices)

+(408) 875-3000 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share KLAC The Nasdaq Stock Market, LLC The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronica the preceding 12 months (or for such shorter period that the registrant was requ to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during to $\ \square$ of "large accelerated filer," "accelerated filer," "smaller reporting company," and l filer, a smaller reporting company, or an emerging growth company.
+See the definitions e 12b-2 of the Exchange Act.
+Large accelerated

+filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+As of January 21, 2025, there were 132,886,746 shares of the registrant's Common Stock, \$0.001 par value per share, outstanding.